woocommerce/woocommerce-ios/docs/HARDWARE.md

 3. [Process the Payment](https://stripe.com/docs/terminal/payments#process-payment).
 After successfully collecting a payment method from the customer, the next step is to process the payment with the SDK.
 We can either process automatically or display a confirmation screen, where the customer can choose to proceed with the payment or cancel (e.g., to pay with cash, or use a different payment method).

 For more details, see [Stripe's documentation](https://stripe.com/docs/terminal/payments)

+The status of the payment collection procress is notified to the UI via a `CardReaderEvent`.
+This model object wraps a `CardReaderEventType`, which will allow a view model or view controller to decide how it needs to react to said event, and a user facing message.
+This message is, in the integraton with the Stripe SDK, most likely being generated [by the Stripe SDK itself](https://stripe.dev/stripe-terminal-ios/docs/Protocols/SCPReaderDisplayDelegate.html#/c:objc(pl)SCPReaderDisplayDelegate(im)terminal:didRequestReaderDisplayMessage:) so it might be wise to ignore it, as it can be a tad vague.
+But it is there anyway.

 ### Error handling